Bug report #13482

 If there is no easy solution, it would be good if qgis reported a warning when a spatialite layer (tabel- or query-based) is added and it does not find a suitable id field instead of behaving in unexpected ways.

-#3 Updated by Grga Franges almost 5 years ago
+#3 Updated by Grga Franges over 5 years ago

 I also notice this behavior on spatialite database created by "Offline editing" tool.
 I have to note that the ID is numeric there (type is stated as qlonglong and type name as integer).
 I would also like to note that this was working ok in 2.8 and prior versions - problem first apeared with 2.10.